ramadhantriyant/hono-myip/README.md

 npm run dev
 ```

-To deploy to CLoudflare Workers, run this command.
+To deploy to Cloudflare Workers, run this command.

 ```
 npm run deploy